 Nope!
 This orangeade is made with real juice, sweetened with honey, and it’s not even a blinding neon color.
 It’s a refreshing, summery drink that’s full of bright citrus flavor and it’s easy enough for a casual weekend breakfast with the family, but fancy enough that it fits right in on a brunch menu.

 Can’t get enough oranges?
-Try pairing this with orange buttermilk pancakes and orange honey butter for an orange-centric breakfast.
+Try pairing this with orange buttermilk pancakes for an orange-centric breakfast.

 About this orangeade recipe